jcarouth/carouth.com/source/_posts/2014-03-20-on-slide-decks.markdown

 The problem with bullet points is they often inject a feeling of monotony in people.
 This is likely because at some point they sat through a presentation where the prsenter simply read the bullet points from their 20-point slide to the audience.
 The thirty-minute talk probably felt like four hours.
 When I find myself making bullet points, I look for ways to turn each point into a small sentence and put it in a slide by itself.
 Because of this I often find myself able to get rid of points because they are all related to one main idea anyway.
 This leads to more speaking and less reading.

-All that said, bullet points are extremely useful as a resource when reading slides.
+All of that said, bullet points are extremely useful as a resource when reading slides.
 If your goal is to produce resourceful slides, bullet points should be a staple in your arsenal.
 That simply is not my style.

 ### Memes